Doctor of Chiropractic Program

 Already have an undergraduate degree?

 We consider applicants from all undergraduate majors.
-We value a diverse, broadly educated student body and many of our students with non-health science degrees have excelled in our program.
+Palmer values a diverse, broadly educated student body and many of our students with non-health science degrees have excelled in our program.

 - Health disciplines: pre-medicine and pre-dentistry, as well as exercise physiology, athletic training, kinesiology, physical therapy, biology, nursing, health science and chemistry.